omari-kd/Environmental-Impact-on-Food-Production/README.md

 Shifting towards more plant-based diets can also help reduce the overall environmental burden of food production.

-**Mitigation on Eutrophication and Greenhouse Gas Emissions**
+**Mitigation of Eutrophication and Greenhouse Gas Emissions**

-Reducing nutrient runoff into water bodies (e.g., from agricultural fertilizers and sewage) is crucial to mitigate eutrophication and its impact on GHG emissions.
+Reducing nutrient runoff into water bodies (e.g., from agricultural fertilizers and sewage) is crucial to mitigating eutrophication and its impact on GHG emissions.
 Restoring and managing freshwater ecosystems can also help reduce GHG emissions.
 Transitioning to renewable energy sources, improving energy efficiency and reducing deforestation are key to mitigating GHG emissions and addressing climate change

 ## Policy Recommendations